 This International Women’s Day, organisations around the world are reflecting on what they can be doing to support women in the workplace.
 This has even more urgency in the technology sector, where women remain a minority.

-Indeed, despite progress in recent years, women still only make up 31 percent of those working in tech in the UK.
+Indeed, despite progress in recent years, women in tech statistics still don’t paint the most encouraging picture for upcoming generations.
+On the whole, women still only make up 31 percent of those working in tech in the UK, despite the efforts of government initiatives such as women in STEM programmes.
 Gender stereotypes and a worrying lack of female role models put off young women from entering the industry.
 And, unfortunately, the roadblocks don’t end there.
 For women working in the technology sector, unconscious bias, childcare demands and a lack of development opportunity can hold them back from reaching their full potential.

 1. Training and development is crucial

 Any strategy to support women in tech has to begin with developing the women who are already there.
 Providing training and development opportunities can increase job satisfaction, bridge the gender skills gap and help women to achieve their full potential in the industry.
 From investing in learning experience platforms, to facilitating accredited training courses, there’s plenty that businesses can do to help women advance in their roles within the tech industry.

 It also meets the desires of women working in tech: Recent Skillsoft research found that 86 percent of women rated the opportunity for professional development as very important to them.
 In addition, 34 percent of women who received such training reported an increase in salary, suggesting that learning and development can also be a key component of reducing the gender pay gap.